rustshop/perfit/README.md

 # PerfIt!

-PerfIt is a tiny web service that tracks and plots time series: typically time it takes to execute things in CI-pipelines.
+PerfIt is a tiny web service that tracks and plots metrics: typically time it takes to execute things in CI-pipelines.

 ![Screenshot](https://i.imgur.com/dHYwwlD.png)